University of Illinois Graduate College - Graduate College Fellowships, Round 1

-- NOTE NEW CRITERION FOR THE SPRING 2022 COMPETITIONS: Students who have won a Graduate College Master's Fellowship (GCMF) or an Aspire Master's Fellowship are now eligible for a GCF.
+- New criterion as of 2022: Students who have won a Graduate College Master's Fellowship (GCMF) or an Aspire Master's Fellowship are eligible for a GCF.
 If awarded, they will receive two years of the GCF, for a total of three years of Graduate College support (one year of GCMF plus two years of GCF).
 See first paragraph under "Nomination Process" below for details on the nomination procedure for GCMF awardees and other UIUC master's students.

 Graduate College Fellowships come with a $25,000 stipend and will offer three years of support (or two years if the student has already won a GCMF).
 Along with the stipend, fellowships include the following: